carlosclatg/AgileContentProject/README.md

 ## Architecture

-StyledComponents --List<Components> -- App -- Logic Layer -- Api Layer <---> External Api
+StyledComponents --ListOfComponents -- App -- Logic Layer -- Api Layer <---> External Api

+## Improvements

+A user may:

+* Migrate to Redux
+* Paginate table
+* Paginate table

 ## How to run the project ?